 Hernández’s colleague told CPJ in November that the Santiago Martínez remained in prison, but that there had been no new updates and that prosecutors had not released any information about the motive for the murder.
 The Oaxaca attorney general’s office did not respond to emails or phone calls from CPJ.

-Sanmartín told CPJ Hernández was affiliated with the left-wing opposition political party MORENA, and was a municipal official responsible for culture in Santiago Jamiltepec.
+Sanmartín told CPJ Hernández was affiliated with the left-wing opposition political party MORENA, which later became Mexico’s ruling party under president Andrés Manuel López Obrador.
+Hernández worked as a municipal official responsible for culture in Santiago Jamiltepec.

 A column published in Noticias, Voz e Imagen de Oaxaca on January 24, 2016 described Hernández as a brave reporter covering a region beset by political violence and, increasingly, drug cartels.
 “Time and again, Marcos Hernández Bautista, in the pages of Noticias, tirelessly revealed the true face of the coast; people’s aspirations, their struggles and conflicts, not only with organized crime, but with the other powers that be and corrupt public functionaries suspected of being linked with narcotics trafficking activities,” Amado Sanmartín Hernández wrote in the newspaper.